DigitalGenius/genius-chat-widget-sdk-ios/README.md

 `DGChatDelegate.configs` - List of customizable configs for SDK.

-All of these information is provided by a DigitalGenius Customer Success Manager.

-Plase see an example implementation below:
+Plase see an example implementation below for the DGChatDelegate methods:

 ```swift
 var widgetId: String {